Cloud-Temple/terraform-provider-cloudtemple/docs/data-sources/backup_sites.md

 page_title: "cloudtemple_backup_sites Data Source - terraform-provider-cloudtemple"
 subcategory: "Backup"
 description: |-
+  Used to retrieve a list of backup sites.
   To query this datasource you will need the backup_iaas_spp_read role.
 ---

 # cloudtemple_backup_sites (Data Source)

+Used to retrieve a list of backup sites.

 To query this datasource you will need the `backup_iaas_spp_read` role.